How much does law school cost?

 Many students do not pay “sticker price” for law school but rather receive grants and scholarships that reduce their tuition (discounted tuition).
 Most of these grants and scholarships are merit-based, meaning they are determined primarily based on CGPA and LSAT scores.
 Schools must report the percentage of students receiving grants and scholarships and the 25th, 50th and 75th percentile grant amounts on their ABA Standard 509 Information Report.
 Students can always find this information by clicking the words “ABA Required Disclosures” which usually appear on a law school’s website or typing in “509” into the search bar on the law school’s website.
 Always check the financial aid page of a law school’s website to learn if there are any additional scholarship opportunities available through a separate application procedure.
 The most common of these are for students interested in practicing public interest law.

-Not many law school scholarship opportunities exist through outside organizations, but Discover Law has a list of several to consider.
+Not many law school scholarship opportunities exist through outside organizations, but Discover Law has a list of several diversity scholarships to consider.

 If you are considering law school, it is critical to calculate your projected debt and create a plan for repayment.
 In most cases, the federal government is willing to loan a student (as long as the student does not have an adverse credit history) the total cost of attendance for an accredited law school minus grants and scholarships through Federal Direct loans including Stafford and GradPLUS loans.
 For more information on these loans, review the Federal Student Aid website.
 This does not mean that the resulting loan payments will be affordable.
 One important difference between these and undergraduate student loans is that interest accrues at disbursement, so you will owe more than you borrowed upon graduation.
 The average student loan debt for law school graduates is approximately $140,000.
 Read here for more information about Debt-Financed Cost of Attendance.